The Most Livable Cities in China – Index

-Guilin’s most famous features is the karst topography, consisting of beautiful and sometimes spire-like hills and mountains as well as underground caves.
-The list of scenic spots in and around Guilin is quite extensive and includes the nearby town of Yangshuo, Reed Flute Cave, Yaoshan Mountain Scenic Area and the Longsheng rice terraces.
+Guilin’s most famous feature is the karst topography, consisting of beautiful and sometimes spire-like hills and mountains as well as underground caves.
+The list of scenic spots in and around Guilin is quite extensive and includes the nearby town of Yangshuo, Reed Flute Cave, Yaoshan Mountain Scenic Area, and the Longsheng rice terraces.

 - Province: Shanghai municipality

 - GDP per capita: CNY 97,555 (USD 14,834)